 Then we have a certain type of hard drinker.
 He may have the habit badly enough to gradually impair him physically and mentally.
 It may cause him to die a few years before his time.
-If a sufficiently strong reason-ill health, falling in love, change of environment, or the warning of a doctor-becomes operative, this man can also stop or moderate, although mav find it difficult and he troublesome and may even need (Alcoholics medical attention.
-Anonymous, 1939, p.
+If a sufficiently strong reason-ill health, falling in love, change of environment, or the warning of a doctor-becomes operative, this man can also stop or moderate, although he may find it difficult and troublesome and may even need medical attention.
+(Alcoholics Anonymous, 1939, p.
 31)

-If anyone, who is showing inability to control his drinking, can do the rightabout-face and drink like a gentleman, our hats are off to him.
-Heaven knows we have tried hard enough and long enough to drink like people! other (Alcoholics Anonymous, 1939, p.
+If anyone, who is showing inability to control his drinking, can do the right-about-face and drink like a gentleman, our hats are off to him.
+Heaven knows we have tried hard enough and long enough to drink like other people!
+(Alcoholics Anonymous, 1939, p.
 42)